10 Money Lessons Every Parent Should Teach Their Kids

 It doesn’t just magically come out of an ATM either.
 It’s important that kids understand how to earn a buck.

-1. Treat Allowance as a Lesson in Having a Job.
+1. Treat Allowance as a Lesson in Having a Job

 Allowance can be a touchy subject for parents.
 Some don’t believe in rewarding kids for work they ought to do as members of the household.
 Others just don’t have the funds to give money for chores.

-An allowance, however, can help children make the connection that money is given in exchange for work.
+But an allowance can help children make the connection that money is given in exchange for work.

 It doesn’t have to be a lot.
 You can start off rewarding your little ones with $1 a week for setting the table or sweeping the floor.
 Or you could choose to only pay your kids for chores that go above and beyond everyday household work, like mowing the lawn or washing the car.